 Anytime the curriculum calls for cutting out shapes and or letters etc. and pasting on construction paper we use our upcycled Wholefood bags which conveniently come with a handle for hanging precious artwork.
 What can be better?
 And our little one can easily carry his scrap bag over to the recycling bin and empty out his garbage which I use as packaging cushion for items I ship out via my online shop.

 The cool thing is that you can use the bottom parts of each paper bag to store soft toys, felt sets, cotton balls and other light items on your shelves or school table.
 If you want to make them sturdier try melting some local bee wax and using a large paintbrush to spread even coats on the inside and outside.
 Then set out to dry.
 The wax will dry and make the paper quite sturdy.

 Oh and while I was at it I decided to resolve my need for a pen holder and mouse pad for my desk.

 I cut open a bottle of organic kefir and wrapped it in washi tape.
-For my mouse pad I used a scrap piece of felt which does not take up any space and can easily be rolled up when not in use.
-I like using felt as a mouse pad because its inexpensive and because you can make it as large or as small as you like.
+For my mousepad, I used a scrap piece of felt which does not take up any space and can easily be rolled up when not in use.
+I like using felt for a mouse pad because it is inexpensive and because you can make it as large or as small as you like.
 This small piece can be purchased at any local craft store for about $.50.
 Now that is a steal.